• Skip to primary navigation

 For any content issues please Contact Us.

 Cerebral palsy is a condition that starts in the brain and results from acquired brain damage, which primarily affects the body’s functioning.
-This damage impacts muscle tone and control, bones, joints, posture, balance, and coordination, and how a person moves.
+This damage impacts muscle tone and control, bones, joints, posture, balance, coordination, and how a person moves.

 Fatigue is also common because it requires more energy to coordinate and maintain movements when these functions are abnormal.
 Together, this disability and the symptoms it causes are called post-impairment syndrome.[1]

-When post-impairment syndrome begins actually depends on each individual, as does the severity of the condition.
+When post-impairment syndrome begins depends on each individual, as does the severity of the condition.
 Those with minor disabilities may never experience post-impairment syndrome or may only have mild symptoms later in life.

 Children with severe cerebral palsy symptoms are more likely to experience the syndrome earlier and for the effects to be more serious.